 Students should register for Summertown Health Centre online before they arrive at College.
 Students with existing conditions should also contact Summertown Health Centre for an appointment when they arrive in Oxford.

 The College Nurse is available without appointment during term time (weeks 0-9 inclusive).
 Her clinic hours are 12:15 – 14:45 Tuesday, Wednesday and Friday and take place in the basement of the Hilda Besse Building.
 You can book an appointment with her here.

 The College Doctor is Dr Dave Triffit at Summertown Health Centre and appointments with him can be booked here.

 At other times, appointments can be made to see a doctor or nurse at the Summertown Health Centre, a 15 minute walk from St Antony’s.

 Emergency medical care

-See here for details of medical services available in Oxford.
+See this guide to health services in Oxford for details of medical services available.

 In an emergency situation, call 999 to access ambulance, police or fire services.
 The 999 line is available 24 hours a day, 365 days a year.
 Calls are free from landlines and mobile phones.

 999 should always be called if, for example, someone is seriously ill/injured or a crime is in progress.
 Once a caller is connected to a 999 operator or call handler, they will be asked a series of questions to establish what is wrong.
 This will allow the operator to determine the most appropriate response as quickly as possible.